Forte-Service-Company-Ltd/float128/README.md

 - Significant digits: 38 or 72
 - Exponent range: -8192 and +8191
 - Maximum exponent for 38-digit mantissas: -18
+- Maximum digits that can be handled accurately: 72

 Available operations: